-Funded with a £4,300 grant, the Patient Toolkit project aims to enhance the recuperation journey for community patients by using technology to support rehabilitation goals.
+Funded with a £4,300 grant, the Patient Toolkit project aimed to enhance the recuperation journey for community patients by using technology to support rehabilitation goals.

-Including iPads and other resources, the toolkit offers access to a 6-week structured programme designed to engage patients actively in their recovery process, encouraging their independence and better health outcomes.
+Including iPads and other resources, the toolkit offers access to a six-week structured programmes designed to engage patients actively in their recovery process, encouraging their independence and better health outcomes.

-This initiative aims to reduce reliance on carers and improve patient quality of life, benefiting both patients and the NHS.
+This initiative aimed to reduce reliance on carers and improve patient quality of life, benefiting both patients and the NHS.

-The project plans to reach ten patients every 6 weeks, potentially benefiting seventy patients annually.
+Moving forward, the project plans to reach 10 patients every six weeks, potentially benefiting 70 patients annually.
 The team is eager to continue expanding the project and integrate it more deeply into their service offering.